The Idolmaster Shiny Festa: Gameplay

 Shiny Festa is a series of three rhythm games that feature various characters and songs from The Idolmaster video game franchise.
 At the beginning of each game, a twenty-three-minute anime episode is played to introduce the games' story: 765 Production (765 Pro), the talent agency where the protagonist works as a producer, is invited to participate in a music festival; however, only a few of its members may attend.
 The characters who attend the music festival, as well as the songs and episode that correspond to the characters, are dependent on the version of the game.
-In Harmonic Score and Honey Sound, the selected members are Haruka Amami, Chihaya Kisaragi, and Azusa Miura, and they are joined by Ritsuko Akizuki, who also performs in the festival, as their producer; in Rhythmic Record and Funky Note, Yayoi Takatsuki, Iori Minase, Hibiki Ganaha, and Ami and Mami Futami are chosen to attend the festival with the protagonist Producer; lastly Miki Hoshii, Yukiho Hagiwara, Makoto Kikuchi, and Takane Shijou make up the group of idols chosen to attend in Melodic Disc and Groovy Tune.
+In Harmonic Score and Honey Sound, the selected members are Haruka Amami, Chihaya Kisaragi, and Azusa Miura, and they are joined by Ritsuko Akizuki, who also performs in the festival, as their producer; in Rhythmic Record and Funky Note, Yayoi Takatsuki, Iori Minase, Hibiki Ganaha, and Ami and Mami Futami are chosen to attend the festival with the protagonist Producer; lastly Miki Hoshii, Yukiho Hagiwara, Makoto Kikuchi, and Takane Shijō make up the group of idols chosen to attend in Melodic Disc and Groovy Tune.

 Like other games in the genre, the player plays the main portion of Shiny Festa's gameplay, Stage mode, as he or she listens to a selected song.
 Each song's performance is limited to a predetermined idol or group of idols, unlike the franchise's previous games.
 During a song, a predetermined sequence of note icons scroll along several lines, called Melody Lines, toward a central target icon.
 To complete a song, the player must press buttons that correspond to the direction from which the notes originate from—the buttons on the console's left and right halves for the PlayStation Portable version, and the left and right halves of the screen for the iOS version—as they pass over the target icon.
 The player is scored by these presses' accuracy in timing and direction, for which he or she is given one of four ratings: Perfect, Good, Normal, and Bad.
 The player's performance is also represented by the Sparkle Meter, which increases or decreases as the player successfully or fails to hit a note.
 Throughout the song, new target icons and lines may spawn at predetermined times in different locations of the screen to supersede or accompany old ones.
 The note sequences may also include Long Icons, which are streaks of notes that need to be continuously held down; Simultaneous Icons, which are pairs of icons that pass over the target icon simultaneously; and Shooting Stars, which appears once the Sparkle Meter is filled, and causes a Shining Burst that raises the player's score and changes the song's accompanying music video when it is hit.
 The complexity of the song's sequence varies based on the player's selected difficulty for the song; there are four difficulty levels: Debut, Normal, Pro, and Master from the easiest to the hardest.